taneishi/PCA/README.md

 ## Implementation in Python

 Here we show an example of calculation using the Python numerical package `numpy`.
-As mentioned in the previous section, PCA calculation of is based on the eigendecomposition of a matrix.
+As mentioned in the previous section, PCA calculation is based on the eigendecomposition of a matrix.

 ```python
 # Mean centering.